Gabriel Arias Preview, Player Props: Guardians vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 18th in the league with a collective 8.6 strikeouts per nine innings.
+- The Reds pitching staff ranks 20th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Reds have the 26th-ranked team ERA across all MLB pitching staffs (4.80).
+- The Reds' 4.79 team ERA ranks 26th among all MLB pitching staffs.

-- Reds pitchers combine to surrender the third-most home runs in baseball (169 total, 1.4 per game).
+- The Reds allow the third-most home runs in baseball (169 total, 1.4 per game).

-- The right-hander last appeared on Wednesday against the Miami Marlins, when he went seven innings, allowing one earned run while giving up three hits.
+- The left-hander last appeared on Friday against the Pittsburgh Pirates, when he tossed 5 2/3 innings, allowing two earned runs while giving up four hits.

+- In 13 games this season, the 24-year-old has put up a 2.95 ERA and 9.8 strikeouts per nine innings, while allowing a batting average of .210 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.